Novasound Vestibular

 7 Surprising Facts About Your Vestibular System

-When people think about their health, they often focus on their heart, vision, or hearing.
-But few realize how important the vestibular system is.
-Located in the inner ear, this complex system is what helps us stay balanced, steady, and oriented in space.
+Located in the inner ear, this complex system helps us stay balanced, steady, and oriented in space.
 At Novasound Hearing and Balance Center in Halifax, we specialize in vestibular testing and treatment—and here are some fascinating facts about why this system matters so much.

 1. Your Balance Lives in Your Inner Ear

-Most people think balance is controlled by the muscles or brain alone.
+Most people think balance is controlled only by the muscles or brain.
 In reality, the inner ear houses the vestibular system, which includes the semicircular canals and otolith organs.
-These tiny structures detect head movement and send signals to your brain so you don’t lose your footing.

 2. Vertigo Is More Common Than You Think

 Dizziness and vertigo are among the most common health complaints—second only to back pain in doctor visits.
-Vestibular disorders can affect people of all ages, not just seniors.

 3. Children Can Have Vestibular Disorders Too

-Balance problems are often overlooked in kids, but the vestibular system plays a key role in development, motor skills, and learning.
-At Novasound, we provide pediatric vestibular assessments, making us the only private clinic in Nova Scotia offering this level of care.
+Balance problems are often overlooked in children, but the vestibular system plays a key role in development, motor skills, and learning.

 4. Vestibular Disorders Can Mimic Other Conditions

-Vestibular dysfunction can look like anxiety, migraines, or even vision problems.
 That’s why a proper vestibular evaluation is so important.
 Without testing, the root cause of dizziness often goes undiagnosed.

 5. Your Ears and Eyes Work Together

-The vestibular system and your vision are tightly linked through the vestibulo-ocular reflex (VOR).
 This reflex stabilizes your gaze when your head moves.
 If your VOR isn’t working properly, you may experience blurred or bouncing vision during movement.

 6. Vestibular Rehab Can Rewire the Brain

 The brain is remarkably adaptable.
-Through vestibular rehabilitation therapy (VRT), patients can retrain their balance system, reduce dizziness, and improve quality of life—even after years of symptoms.
+Through vestibular rehabilitation therapy VRT, patients can retrain their balance system, reduce dizziness, and improve quality of life—even after years of symptoms.

 7. Specialized Vestibular Testing Is Now Available in Halifax

 Until recently, many Nova Scotians had to wait months or travel out of province for vestibular testing.
-Novasound Hearing and Balance Center is proud to be the first private clinic in Nova Scotia to offer comprehensive vestibular assessments for vertigo, dizziness, and balance problems.

 Takeaway

-Your vestibular system may be hidden, but it plays a critical role in everyday life.
 If you or a loved one experience dizziness, unsteadiness, or vertigo, it could be a sign of vestibular dysfunction.
 At Novasound Hearing and Balance Center, our team provides state-of-the-art vestibular assessments and personalized treatment plans to help you regain balance and confidence.